Carénage

 LORE

-At some point in my schooling, possibly in a rare lull when my class was not preparing for an exam, I staged my first heist of a locked cabinet containing recent bestsellers & explicit romance novels.
+At some point in my schooling, possibly in a rare lull when my class was not preparing for an exam, I staged a heist of a locked library cabinet containing recent bestsellers & explicit romance novels.

 Using a large paperclip to pick the cabinet‘s flimsy lock, I carefully extracted a maximum of 7 novels, fanning out the remaining books so as not to leave noticeable gaps.
-A system developed whereby I speed-read the books, marked the saucy bits with a dog-ear or pronounced spinal crease and distributed these marked novels to a select group of friends.
-Having the erotic pages marked helped ensure a rapid return of the books and thus a swift turnover; necessary as I was neither a patient nor benevolent ringleader.
+A system developed whereby I speed-read the books, marked the saucy bits with a dog-ear or pronounced spinal crease and distributed these marked novels to a select few friends.
+Having the erotic pages marked helped ensure a rapid return of the books and thus a swift turnover; necessary as I was impatient to read the entire cabinet, and had to return anything stolen in order to make progress.
 One classmate – an outsider who was frequently bullied by the rest of the class, including myself – got to know of the operation that I was running.
 This was its undoing.